 - Women who have had breast cancer or other breast problems or who have a family history of breast cancer, might need to start getting mammograms before age 40 or they might need to get them more often.
 Talk to your doctor about when to start and how often you should have a mammogram.

-Macon County General Hospital recently installed the most advanced Digital Mammography technology available.
+Macon Community Hospital recently installed the most advanced Digital Mammography technology available.

 Mammographer Kim Winsett and Dana Harp has worked hard to make getting a mammogram as pleasant an experience as possible for her patients.
-Women who get their mammograms at Macon County General Hospital enjoy a warm and comfortable environment, and benefit from the positive and friendly attitude of Winsett and the rest of the radiology staff.
-In addition to regular office hours, Macon County General Hospital offers after-hours appointments for women wishing to get a mammogram without taking time off from work just give us a call to set up an appointment.
+Women who get their mammograms at Macon Community Hospital enjoy a warm and comfortable environment, and benefit from the positive and friendly attitude of Winsett and the rest of the radiology staff.
+In addition to regular office hours, Macon Community Hospital offers after-hours appointments for women wishing to get a mammogram without taking time off from work just give us a call to set up an appointment.

 What to Expect